Did I call it, or what?

 Again, the Clear Path program makes Chicago's traffic ticketing system income-based.
 That's "an equitable way" to cite motorists for dangerous driving.

-Today, Jim Merrell from the Active Transportation Alliance, which has helped organize support for the speed limit change, said more is being done to address the fairness issue.
+And today, Jim Merrell from the Active Transportation Alliance, which has helped organize support for the speed limit change, said more is being done to address the fairness issue.
 "City Council is seeking to establish an interagency working group to address inequitable traffic fines and fees," he said.
 "This group will complete its work before the lower speed limit takes effect."
 During Monday's committee meeting, Ald.
-La Spata said he hopes the new speed limit would kick in on New Year's Day of 2026.
+La Spata said that, if the new speed limit passes the full Council, it would kick in on New Year's Day of 2026.

 Moreover, there's no reason to believe that the 25 mph speed limit would "punish" drivers with more ticketing.
 At the recent committee hearing Ald.
 La Spata said that New York and Boston brought down crash numbers by simply reducing the speed limit, without major enforcement or infrastructure changes.
 "We should not expect to see [Chicago police] officers acting any differently," he said.